-Local Gram-Schmidt and covariant Lyapunov vectors and exponents for three harmonic oscillator problems
+Local Gram-Schmidt and Covariant Lyapunov Vectors and Exponents for Three Harmonic Oscillator Problems

 Wm.
-G. Hoover\, Carol G. Hoover

-Ruby Valley Research Institute, Ruby Valley, NV 89833, United States
+G. Hoover and Carol G. Hoover Ruby Valley Research Institute Ruby Valley, Nevada 89833 (Dated: June 28, 2011)

-ARTICLE INFO

-Article history: Received 23 June 2011 Accepted 23 June 2011 Available online xxxx

-Keywords: Lyapunov instability Covariant Lyapunov spectrum Gram-Schmidt orthonormalization

-ABSTRACT
+Abstract

 We compare the Gram-Schmidt and covariant phase-space-basis-vector descriptions for three time-reversible harmonic oscillator problems, in two, three, and four phase-space dimensions respectively.
 The two-dimensional problem can be solved analytically.
 The three-dimensional and four-dimensional problems studied here are simultaneously chaotic, time-reversible, and dissipative.
-Our treatment is intended to be pedagogical, for use in an updated version of our book on Time Reversibility, Computer Simulation, and Chaos.
+Our treatment is intended to be pedagogical, for July 2011 publication in Communications in Nonlinear Science and Numerical Simulation, and for use in the second edition of our book on Time Reversibility, Computer Simulation, and Chaos.
 Comments are very welcome.